Christopher Reeve: Activism

+In 1993, a teacher at Flowing Wells High School was fired for staging a play with homosexual themes during the school's arts week.
+In response, People for the American Way held a forum on the issue of censorship in Tucson, Arizona.
+Reeve and several other actors performed an impromptu reading of the play to a standing ovation.
+Representing the actors on the panel discussion, Reeve was heckled by some parents, to which he responded, "What I hear this lady saying is that she is uncomfortable with things that don't resemble her or her way of life.
+This country is founded on a completely different principle, which is tolerance and diversity."
+The dismissed teacher described the demonstration as "a healing experience".

-In 1989, Reeve's friend Ron Silver started the Creative Coalition, a liberal organization aiming to teach celebrities how to speak knowledgeably about political issues.
+In 1989, Reeve's friend Ron Silver started the Creative Coalition (TCC), a liberal organization aiming to teach celebrities how to speak knowledgeably about political issues.
 Reeve was an early member of the group, along with Susan Sarandon, Alec Baldwin, and Blythe Danner.
-The group's initiatives included environmental issues and defending the National Endowment of the Arts, which was under attack from conservative Republicans who objected to taxpayer-funding of art they considered offensive.
-Reeve was elected as a co-president of the Creative Coalition in 1994.
+The group's initiatives included environmental issues and defending the National Endowment of the Arts, which was under attack from conservative Republicans who objected to taxpayer funding of art they considered offensive.
+Reeve was elected as a co-president of TCC in 1994.
+They were instrumental in starting residential recycling in New York, convincing the state legislature to allocate $1 billion to protect the city's watershed area, and stopping the building of a coal-fired power station near Albany.
 The organization's work was noticed nationwide, and the Democratic Party asked Reeve to run for the United States Congress.
 He replied, "Run for Congress?
 And lose my influence in Washington?"
+In 1997, TCC established the Christopher Reeve First Amendment Award.

-In 1996, ten months after the injury paralyzed him, Reeve appeared at the 68th Academy Awards to a long standing ovation.
+In 1996, 10 months after his injury, Reeve appeared at the 68th Academy Awards to a long standing ovation.
 He used the occasion to encourage Hollywood to make more films on social issues, saying, "Let's continue to take risks.
 Let's tackle the issues.
 In many ways our film community can do it better than anyone else."